codeforkjeff/dbt-sqlite/README.md

       # files in schemas_and_paths as long as there's no conflicts.
       schema_directory: '/my_project/data'

-      # optional: list of file paths of SQLite extensions to load. see README.
+      # optional: list of file paths of SQLite extensions to load. see README for more details.
-      # crypto.so is needed for snapshots to work
-      # math.so is needed for ceil function
-      # text.so is needed for split_part macro to work
       extensions:
         - "/path/to/sqlean/crypto.so"
         - "/path/to/sqlean/math.so"